Stand-Up Comedian

 I am a big fan of stand up and notice comedians use the same material over and over.
 Does it ever get monotonous saying the things every night?
 Also I think I secretly want to be a comedian although I'm snowballing towards middle age.

-Asked by beemo63 about 11 years ago
+Asked by beemo63 over 11 years ago

 how many questions are you asking?
 Is the last sentence a question?
 Are you drunk?